c0nn0r/5G_IoT_Smart_Footbeds/README.md

 This was a 6 week project, with final prototype being successfully demonstrated, and selected for advancement at “Hubraum” a 5G Internet of Things incubator that is part of Deutsch Telekom’s initiative to pipeline 5G IoT demonstrators (https://twitter.com/WTOllson/status/1056938337515106304).

-With little technical specification fro JumpstartCSR I was responsible for the entirety of design/build/test cycle.
+With very limited technical specification from JumpstartCSR I was responsible for the entirety of design/build/test cycle on a very short timeline.
 Deliverables included:

 (1) Hardware